Seatis/my-teaching-materials/workshop/hardware/expressions-and-control-flow/README.md

  - Understanding the Compiler
  - Using basic types
  - Creating and reading expressions
- - Declaring and definind variables
+ - Declaring and defining variables
  - Using variables and mutate values
  - Understanding conditionals
  - Using while and for loops